freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/use-capture-groups-to-search-and-replace.english.md

 ## Instructions
 <section id='instructions'>
-Write a regex using three capture groups that will replace the string "one two three" with the string "three two one" and assign the result to the <code>result</code> variable.
+Write a regex <code>fixRegex</code> using three capture groups that will search for each word in the string "one two three".
+Then update the <code>replaceText</code> variable to replace "one two three" with the string "three two one" and assign the result to the <code>result</code> variable.
+Make sure you utilizing your capture groups in the replacement string using the dollar sign (<code>$</code>) syntax.
 </section>

 ## Tests